How Long Can You Keep Meat in the Freezer?

 Can Meat Be Refrozen After Being Thawed?

-The USDA advises that it is safe to refreeze raw meat if it was thawed in the refrigerator.
+The USDA advises that it is safe to refreeze raw meat if it was thawed in the refrigerator, although you could risk a slight loss in quality.
 If you used the cold water or microwave methods, it’s better to cook the entire portion and then freeze the cooked leftovers once they’ve cooled for about 30 minutes, or once they’ve stopped steaming.

 It’s best to only thaw and refreeze your meat once, rather than several times.
 Every time the meat is thawed, it will lose some moisture and repeated freeze/thaw cycles may lead to a chewy texture.